Azure/azure-osconfig/docs/modules.md

 A MIM object captures an OS configuration state or function.
 For example: result of a command, a new Wi-Fi Profile, etc.

-MIM objects can be translated to PnP properties (or to C++ classes, etc).
+MIM objects can be translated to C++ classes, etc.

-There are two types of PnP properties:
+There are two types of properties:
-- Readable, holding Reported Twin values.
-These properties are exclusively updated from the device and seen as read-only from the IoT Hub.
+- Readable, holding reported values.
+These properties are exclusively updated from the device and seen as read-only from the remote authority.
-- Writeable, holding Desired Twin values.
-These properties are exclusively updated from the IoT Hub.
+- Writeable, holding desired values.
+These properties are exclusively updated from the remote authority.
 The device can reject an update request but cannot update such property.

-Like the PnP properties, the MIM objects (together with the Settings they contain) are uni-directional, either reported or desired, not both.
+The MIM objects (together with the Settings they contain) are uni-directional, either reported or desired, not both.
 For writeable settings, desired objects normally may be paired with reported objects.
 For read-only settings there can be only reported objects.
 There also could be desired objects without reported counterparts.
 Once the desired and reported objects are modeled, the module must adhere to this model (report reported, accept desired) and respect it.

 When the desired MIM object is distinctly different from its reported MIM object the two objects can be linked together (to be able to reference each other) via a common MIM setting.
 For example, the CommandRunner OSConfig Component's desired commandArguments Object is linked to the matching reported commandStatus Object via the commandId MIM setting that both contain.

-Each MIM object contains one or multiple MIM settings, either in a single instance or in multiple instances, as a array object.
+Each MIM object contains one or multiple MIM settings, either in a single instance or in multiple instances, as an array object.

 An array MIM object is a MIM Object with its list of MIM settings repeated a variable number of times as items into an array.

-When a MIM object contains just one MIM setting, that object and setting share the same name and for PnP are translated to a simple PnP property.
+When a MIM object contains just one MIM setting, that object and setting share the same name and are translated to a simple property.

 The names of MIM objects must be camelCased, with the first letter lowercase and the first letter of each word after the first uppercase.